Assur

-Occupation of the city itself continued for approximately 4,000 years, from the Early Dynastic Period to the mid-14th century AD, when the forces of Timur massacred its predominately Christian population.
-The site is a World Heritage Site, having been added to that organisation's list of sites in danger in 2003 following the conflict that erupted following the US-led 2003 invasion of Iraq and as a result of a proposed dam which would flood some of the site.
+Occupation of the city itself continued for approximately 3,000 years, from the Early Dynastic Period to the mid-3rd century AD, when the city was sacked by the Sasanian Empire.
+The site is a World Heritage Site and was added to that organisation's list of sites in danger in 2003 as a result of a proposed dam, which would flood some of the site.
+It has been further threatened by the conflict that erupted following the US-led 2003 invasion of Iraq.
 Assur lies 65 km south of the site of Nimrud and 100 km (60 mi) south of Nineveh.

 History of research

 Exploration of the site of Assur began in 1898 by German archaeologists.
 Excavations began in 1900 by Friedrich Delitzsch, and were continued in 1903–1913 by a team from the Deutsche Orient-Gesellschaft led initially by Robert Koldewey and later by Walter Andrae.
 More than 16,000 clay tablets with cuneiform texts were discovered.
 The German archeologists brought objects they found to Berlin enhancing the collection of the Pergamon Museum.

 More recently, Ashur was excavated by B. Hrouda for the Ludwig Maximilian University of Munich and the Bavarian Ministry of Culture in 1990.
 During the same period, in 1988 and 1989, the site was being worked by R. Dittmann on behalf of the Deutsche Forschungsgemeinschaft.